Welcome to the Young People’s Hub of Achieving for Children’s SEND Local Offer, a part of the AfC Info website.

 Our response: The Participation Team has recently developed its pages on the Local Offer, which hopefully give a more detailed picture of the range of work that the team undertakes.

-The Participation work ranges from support to individual children and young people around specific issues, through regular focussed groups with small, fixed memberships (such as the Online Media Group), to consultations with children and young people across a wide range of schools and settings.
+The Participation work ranges from support to individual children and young people around specific issues, through regular focussed groups (such as the Online Media Group), to consultations with children and young people across a wide range of schools and settings.

 The Participation Team is always keen to hear from and meet new children and young people and support them to get involved and share their views - whether individually or through group activities.